"

 • Use clear, specific, and concrete language.

-• Choose straight-forward vocabulary.
+• Choose straight-forward, discipline-specific vocabulary.

 • Use a concise, active, and direct approach.